Emerging from the Shadows: Healing After a Lifetime of Trauma and Rewriting My Story

 Letting Go of Responsibility

 One of the most enduring consequences of my trauma was a compulsive sense of responsibility for others.
-Like many survivors, I believed love had to be earned through self-sacrifice.
-I became hyper-attuned to the emotions of those around me.
-I prioritized their needs over my own, convinced that my safety depended on their approval.
+Like many survivors, I was taught—by my narcissistic mother and psychopathic father—that love had to be earned through self-sacrifice.
+As a result, I became hyper-attuned to the emotions of those around me, constantly scanning for signs of gaslighting.
+But since moving to the U.S., I’ve begun to unlearn that pattern—no longer prioritizing others’ needs over my own, and no longer believing that my safety depends on their approval.

 This shift has not created emptiness—but freedom.
 It has allowed me to connect with myself for the first time in a way that feels authentic and sustaining.